bennidi/mbassador/README.md

 Listener definition (in any bean):

-        // every event of type TestEvent or any subtype will be delivered
+        // every event of type TestMessage or any subtype will be delivered
         // to this handler
-        @Listener
+        @Handler
-		public void handleTestEvent(TestEvent event) {
+		public void handleTestMessage(TestMessage event) {
 			// do something
 		}

         // this handler will be invoked concurrently
-		@Listener(delivery = Mode.Concurrent)
+		@Handler(delivery = Mode.Concurrent)
-		public void handleSubTestEvent(SubTestEvent event) {
+		public void handleSubTestMessage(SubTestMessage event) {
             // do something more expensive here
 		}

-		// this handler will receive messages of type SubTestEvent
+		// this handler will receive messages of type SubTestMessage
         // or any of its sub types that passe the given filter(s)
-        @Listener(priority = 10,
+        @Handler(priority = 10,
                   delivery = Mode.Sequential,
-                  filters = {@Filter(Filters.SpecialEvent.class)})
+                  filters = {@Filter(Filters.SpecialMessage.class)})
-        public void handleFiltered(SubTestEvent event) {
+        public void handleFiltered(SubTestMessage event) {
            //do something special here
         }

-        @Listener(delivery = Mode.Sequential, rejectSubtypes = true)
+        @Handler(delivery = Mode.Sequential, rejectSubtypes = true)
-        @Enveloped(messages = {TestEvent.class, TestEvent2.class})
+        @Enveloped(messages = {TestMessage.class, TestMessage2.class})
         public void handleVariousEvents(MessageEnvelope envelope) {
-            // the envelope will contain either an instance of TestEvent or TestEvent2
+            // the envelope will contain either an instance of TestMessage or TestMessage2
-            // if rejectSubtypes were set to 'false' (default) also subtypes of TestEvent or TestEvent2 would be allowed }
+            // if rejectSubtypes were set to 'false' (default) also subtypes of TestMessage or TestMessage2 would be allowed }